If you know me at all, you’ll know I’m obsessed with cleansers.

 Even though a small tube of this is just £5.50, I wouldn’t repurchase this.

-Sadly, I don’t recommend this cleanser.
+Sadly, I don’t recommend The Ordinary Squalane Cleanser.
 The Body Shop Camomile Cleansing Oil remains unbeaten for me as a first cleanse/makeup remover.

 Overall rating: 2/5